An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 In previous sections, we made the conscious choice of starting with string diagrams for \emph{symmetric monoidal categories}.
 Let us recall the rules of the game briefly: we were allowed to compose boxes horizontally, as long as the types of the wires matched, and vertically, without restriction.
 In addition, we were allowed to cross wires however we wanted, and the only relevant structure of an arbitrary vertical or horizontal composite of multiple wire-crossings is the resulting permutation of the wires that it defines.

-We will now see that there are various ways of strengthening or weakening these rules and the kinds of diagrams we have at our disposal.
-These examples, and more, are all covered in detail in Selinger's extensive survey of diagrammatic languages for monoidal categories~\cite{Selinger2009}.
+We will now see that there are various ways of strengthening or weakening these rules and the class of string diagrams under consideration.
+For the reader willing to delve further into this subject, we recommend Selinger's extensive survey of diagrammatic languages for monoidal categories~\cite{Selinger2009}.